dpwolfe/good-morning/README.md

    environment variables, paths, etc.
    - Feel free to bring your own dotfiles or edit as needed after the first run.

-_Run good-morning... every morning._ This keeps all the apps and tools up-to-date for you, including:
+### _Run good-morning... every morning._ to keep all the apps and tools up-to-date, including:

 1. Update Node Version Manager (nvm)
 1. Update you to the latest Node.js and latest LTS of Node.js with nvm